-An Airbus survey into the state of the professional mobile apps market ran from November 2016 to January 2017.
-We analysed the 129 responses to the survey and this blog post summarises what we found.
+The third Airbus survey into the state of the professional mobile apps market ran from November 2017 to January 2018.
+We analysed the 112 responses to the survey and this blog post summarises what we found.

-This post reveals the findings from the 2017 Airbus survey into the state of the professional mobile apps market.
+This post reveals the findings from the 2017-2018 Airbus survey into the state of the professional mobile apps market.
 The survey was widely supported by interested parties across industry and from all parts of the world, ranging from app developers to those who use apps to improve their daily work.
-The two previous surveys have provided a number of insights and revealed what the mission-critical communication users and the industry in general value the most in mobile apps.
+Three surveys have provided a number of insights and revealed what the mission-critical communication users and the industry in general value the most in mobile apps.

-The 2017 survey yielded three new findings of note:
+The 2018 survey report revealed three new findings of note:

 Results in a nutshell